vsrinivas/fuchsia/docs/concepts.md

 the last one for that Object.

+## Kernel Object IDs

+Every object in the kernel has a "kernel object id" or "koid" for short.
+It is a 64 bit unsigned integer that can be used to identify the object and is unique for the lifetime of the running system.
+This means in particular that koids are never reused.

+There are two special koid values:

+*ZX_KOID_INVALID* Has the value zero and is used as a "null" sentinel.

+*ZX_KOID_KERNEL* There is only one kernel, and it has its own koid.

 ## Running Code: Jobs, Processes, and Threads.

 Threads represent threads of execution (CPU registers, stack, etc) within an